Fall 2022: Tyler, Marshall, Chase, Jamen, Teren (back)

 Elizabeth Vargis, PhD

 I am an Associate Professor in Biological Engineering at Utah State University.
 I am also the faculty advisor for the Society of Women Engineers.
 I received a BS in Bioengineering from UC Berkeley, while working at the Lawrence Berkeley National Lab with Dr. G. Shyamala Harris.
-I then moved south and east to pursue an MS and PhD in Biomedical Engineering from Vanderbilt University, with Dr. Rick Haselton (MS) and Dr. Anita Mahadevan-Jansen (PhD).
+I then pursued an MS and PhD in Biomedical Engineering from Vanderbilt University, with Dr. Rick Haselton (MS) and Dr. Anita Mahadevan-Jansen (PhD).

 Staying in the south, I completed my postdoctoral appointment at the Oak Ridge National Lab in the Center for Nanophase Materials Sciences and at UT Knoxville at the Joint Institute of Biological Sciences with Drs.
 Pat Collier and Scott Retterer before arriving at Utah State University in August 2013.
 I live in Logan, UT with my partner, kids, and dogs.
-In our ever-shrinking free time, we hike, play piano and hockey, eat, have dance parties, and eat some more.
+In our limited free time, we hike, play piano and hockey, eat, have dance parties, and eat some more.